Cambodia is a country in South East Asia, bordered by Thailand to the west, Laos to the northeast and Vietnam to the east.

 Facts about Cambodia’s Wildlife

 The Mekong river cuts through Cambodia for most of its length.
 It is not particularly wide – averaging around 1 kilometer in width.
-The Mekong River is home to many species of fish and other aquatic life that can be spotted while out on the water.
+The Mekong is home to many species of fish and other aquatic life that can be spotted while out on the water.

 Despite their enormous size, many of the areas surrounding the temples have remained untamed jungles since they were abandoned.
 This provides a home to many wild animals, including tigers and elephants.